front-end-developer/-phone-catalogue/README.md

 More focus was placed on the architecture, and communication between widgets then the UI design.

-__Note:__ _The current lifecycle methods componentWillMount, componentWillReceiveProps, and componentWillUpdate will be deprecated in a future ReactJS 16.x release._
+__Note:__ the following was not implemented because _the current lifecycle methods componentWillMount, componentWillReceiveProps, and componentWillUpdate will be deprecated in a future ReactJS 16.x release._

-TODO: docker script.
+__TODO: unit tests | docker script.__

 To install execute:
 - npm i